 Devolutions Server instances can be installed through different topologies.
-The following are examples of different topologies serving various purposes.
+The following examples illustrate different topologies for various purposes.

 Database layer only

-For a high availability of the database, Database Mirroring can be used which replicates data to a partner server.
-The failover partner server will be ready at anytime when the main server becomes unavailable.
+For high availability of the database, database mirroring can be used, which replicates data to a partner server.
+The failover partner server is ready at anytime when the main server becomes unavailable.
 This ensures that the Devolutions Server is still accessing the data source and is transparent for Remote Desktop Manager users.

-To ensure maximum performance of the Devolutions Server, it can be deployed as a load balancing Devolutions Server topology as illustrated in the image below.
-It can either be a physical or software load balancing system.
+To ensure maximum performance of the Devolutions Server, it can be deployed as a load-balancing Devolutions Server topology as illustrated in the image below.
+It can either be a physical or a software load-balancing system.

-For customers that do not wish to purchase a load balancer or are seeking a more simplified topology for their system, you can simply utilize two Devolutions Server instances on two different web servers and direct them to the same SQL Server database.
-By registering both instances as separate data sources in the client applications, users can manually toggle between servers in the scenario that one becomes unresponsive.
+For customers that do not wish to purchase a load balancer or are seeking a more simplified topology for their system, you can simply use two Devolutions Server instances on two different web servers and direct them to the same SQL Server database.
+By registering both instances as separate data sources in the client applications, users can manually toggle between servers in the event that one of them becomes unresponsive.